Council requires an approval to be issued for keeping certain animals and the number of certain animals.

-The current fees can be found in the Fees and Charges 2015-2016 document.
+The current fees can be found in the fees and charges for Council services, please use this link.

-All approvals are to be renewed each year as they expire on 30 June.
-Council will send out a renewal notice prior to the due date.
+All approvals expire on 31 July each year.
+Council will send out a renewal notice prior to the expiry date.

 It is important to realise that, should an approval be given, it is only for those animals specified in the approval, any changes in animals or additional animals will require a new approval.

 Everybody that keeps an animal as a pet is required to meet certain minimum standards.
 Some animals have additional, more specific requirements that are to be met.
 For example the requirements for keeping birds will be quite different to that of cats or horses.

 Animals – just like humans – need food, shelter and water.
 However there are additional requirements to minimise the impact on your neighbours including limiting nuisances, particularly noise, animal specific requirements on enclosures and some shelters may need to be a certain distance from boundaries or neighbouring dwellings.

 You are required to comply with the general minimum standards and any additional animal specific standards as detailed in Schedule 4 and 5 of Subordinate Local Law No. 2 (Animal Management) 2012 .

 The requirements for an enclosure have also been detailed in Schedule 8 of Subordiante Local Law No. 2 (Animal Management) 2012.